DouglasUrner/GDP1/units/3/assignments/U3.5-design-teams/index.md

 # Design Teams

-Select you partner - teams should be exactly two people, then start working on [Lessons 20: The Game Design Process](https://studio.code.org/s/csd3-2018/stage/20/puzzle/1) and [21: Using the Game Design Process](https://studio.code.org/s/csd3-2018/stage/21/puzzle/1) in Code.org.
+**As a special one-time offer you may select you partner today** (after class today, I will assign partners) - teams should be exactly two people.

+Then start working on [Lessons 20: The Game Design Process](https://studio.code.org/s/csd3-2018/stage/20/puzzle/1) and [21: Using the Game Design Process](https://studio.code.org/s/csd3-2018/stage/21/puzzle/1) in Code.org.

 Make a copy of the [template][], then complete and submit by the end of the period.